You are not limited to uploading only music videos on YouTube.

 6. Music lessons

 Not only is this an excellent option for music teachers, teaching what you already know can really help other musicians.
-An excellent tutorial can be as valuable as an honest video of your progress, even if you make mistakes.
+An magnificent tutorial can be as valuable as an honest video of your progress, even if you make mistakes.

 Many beginner musicians have captured their progress on video from day one.
 This makes for a wonderful video series that a lot of people want to watch.
 It shows the genuine struggle to master an instrument and can generate a lot of new and interested subscribers.